wdv4758h/pypy-extradoc/talk/ep2014/status/talk.rst

 - Alternative to C-API, ctypes, Cython, etc.

-- Fast on CPython, super-fast on PyPy
+- Fast on CPython, super-fast on PyPy, Jython support in the future

 The future: STM
 ----------------